Introducing the principal theme

 Download a short drama piece for the children to act out

 Hula Hoop Pass

-Have the group form a circle holding hands.
+Have the group form a circle and hold hands.
 Ask two people to let go of their grip long enough for them to place their hands through a hula hoop before rejoining them.

 The team task is to pass the hula hoop around the circle in a specified direction until it returns to the starting point.

 - Two lines stand facing each other and become teams.